About this listing

 My cat Chica is very social and my Golden is very affectionate so if you're not into animals, this probably isn't the right place for you.
-I've been told by at least one guest that my cat's meowing in the morning is an unappreciated alarm clock.
+I've been told by a few guests that my cat's meowing in the early morning is an unappreciated alarm clock.
 This can be solved by feeding her if I'm not around for some reason.
 Update: as I continue to host more and more on Airbnb, my cat seems to love my guests more and more...and she prefers them to me.
 So if you aren't into cats, this may not be the best place for you :)

 Easy access to public transportation (lines 4 and 14) and easy on street parking.
 It's about a 15-20 minute ride to downtown Portland.
 Transportation from the airport: $35 cab ride or one hour by train/bus.

 Guests are welcome to enjoy the common living area, porch and backyard.
 My kitchen is spacious, and you are welcome to keep stuff in the fridge, but I find that most of my guests eat out every meal given the incredible location in the middle of Foodieville!

 Interaction with guests